PortalNetwork/contracts/README.md

 # Portal Network Token

 Portal Network Token (PRT) is a requirement for Portal Network’s blockchain name service to be decentralized, scalable and operate across different protocols.
 It will fuel the adoption of its BNS standard through built-in incentives for stakeholders, and will be the access gate to Portal Network’s additional services like MUMEI and KAIZEN.
-TPNT tokens are fungible, ERC20-based Ethereum Tokens.
+PRT tokens are fungible, ERC20-based Ethereum Tokens.

 ## Information